iMahmoudz/Escape-The-Forest-Scratch-Game/README.md

 ## 📂 File Structure
 - `Escape the Forest.sb3` - Main project file.
-- `/images` - Folder containing screenshots.
+- `gameplay.png` - Game screenshot.

 ## 🛠️ How It Works
 This project was created using [Scratch](https://scratch.mit.edu/), a visual programming language for creating interactive projects.